start

 </xr-scene>

-Here we assign an objectnode-id, as the index of the node, which is later modifiedxr-cameraofpositionandtarget, and keep looking at the cube, and finally add the cameracamera-orbit-controlThis allows us to control the camera.
+Here we assign the object anode-id,As an index of nodes, and then modify thexr-camerapositionand`` target,Let it always look at the cube, and finally add thecamera-orbit-controlattribute to the camera, so that we can control the camera.

-At this point, a cube is rendered, but... why black?
+At this point, a cube is rendered, but... why is it black?

-The object is black because we don't givexr-meshWhen specifying the material, you use the default material based on the PBR effect, which requires lighting.
+The object is black because when we do not specify the material forxr-mesh,Using the default material based on the PBR effect, light is required.
 There are two ways to solve this problem.
-One is that objects that do not need lighting, which can be usedsimpleMaterial, here introduces the material definition:
+One is for objects that do not require light.
+You can usesimplematerial.
+Here we introduce a material definition:

 <xr-asset-material asset-id="simple" effect="simple" uniforms="u_baseColorFactor:0.8 0.4 0.4 1" />